uwaiseibna2/GAP/README.md

   'C:/Program Files/.../Rscript.exe' PredictPositions.R ./ TRUE ENSMUST00000059970 data-raw/species.txt data-raw/sample-dataset.fa data-raw/phylogeny.txt
   ```

+The output of this function is a tab-delimited file named `PositionalPVals.csv` in the `results` folder, which contains positions in the first column, and _p_ values for these positions in the second column.

 ## PredictRegions

 To predict genomic regions that are associated with a phenotype from a multiple alignment, type: